-The idea behind Navigating Two Worlds (N2W) began in 2016 by gathering insights from Pacific people within the New Zealand rugby community in Auckland, about their perspectives on Pacific contribution to non-playing roles in rugby (see Ferkins, Dee, Naylor, & Bryham, 2017).
-This was because New Zealand Rugby recognised a gap that exists between the number of Pacific rugby players, and the number of Pacific people participating in non-playing rugby roles, particularly in Auckland.
+N2W began in 2016 by gathering insights from Pacific people within the Auckland rugby community about their perspectives on Pacific contribution to non-playing rugby roles (see Ferkins, Dee, Naylor, & Bryham, 2017).
+This was because New Zealand Rugby had recognised a gap between the number of Pacific rugby players, and the number of Pacific people participating in non-playing rugby roles, particularly in Auckland.

-In 2017, the research team were asked to present a series of workshops to the New Zealand Rugby community including the Wider Auckland Governance Group meeting (mixture of NZR board and staff) (February 2017), Auckland Rugby club chairman’s meeting (May 2017), and the Provincial Union CEOs and Chairpersons forum in Wellington (July 2017).
-There was strong support by these groups for the project to move forward.
-Since then, the initiative has grown into an action research program of work that is seeking to create change by exploring: How cultural intelligence can be enhanced to develop leadership within the New Zealand Rugby system.
+In 2017 the research team presented a series of workshops to the New Zealand rugby community, including the wider Auckland governance group meeting (mixture of NZR board and staff) in February 2017, Auckland Rugby Club chairman’s meeting in May 2017 and the provincial union CEOs and chairpersons’ forum in Wellington (July 2017).
+With strong support from these groups, the initiative has grown into an action research programme that seeks to create change by exploring how cultural understanding can be enhanced to develop leadership within the New Zealand Rugby system.

-N2W has a vision to generate greater Pacific contribution to non-playing leadership within the New Zealand Rugby system as well as develop greater cultural intelligence within rugby in New Zealand.
-If we can do these two things, then we think leadership practices within rugby at all levels will be enhanced.
+N2W’s vision is to generate greater Pacific contribution to non-playing leadership within the New Zealand Rugby system, as well as develop greater cultural understanding and knowledge.
+If we can do this, we believe rugby leadership will greatly improve at all levels.

-1. Pacific Advisory Group (2017-2020): To oversee the project to completion.
-In 2017, a Core Advisory Group (subgroup of the advisory group) was initially established to determine the full advisory group membership and to provide ongoing advice and guidance to the project team.
+- Pacific Advisory Group (2017-2020): set up to oversee the project to completion.
+A Core Advisory Group (subgroup of the advisory group) provides ongoing advice and guidance to the project team.

-2. Club Leadership and Mentoring Program (2018-2019): Aims to develop understanding of Pacific culture within the New Zealand Rugby community.
-This cultural intelligence and leadership development program is for current office holders/influencers within rugby.
-It beings with a Club Leadership workshop (x20 for pilot) and then a mentoring and coaching follow up program (x40 pilot).
+- Club Leadership and Mentoring Programme (2018-2019): to develop understanding of Pacific culture within the New Zealand rugby community.
+This cultural competence and leadership development programme is for current rugby office holders/influencers.
+It began with a Club Leadership workshop followed by a mentoring follow-up programme.

-3. Pacific Leadership and Mentoring Program (2018-2019): A leadership development and mentoring program for Pacific people with aspirations to contribute to non-playing roles within the New Zealand Rugby system.
-It involves a Pacific Leadership workshop (x20 for pilot) and then a mentoring and coaching follow up program (x 40 for pilot).
+- Pacific Leadership and Mentoring Programme (2018-2019): a leadership development and mentoring programme for Pacific people with aspirations to contribute to non-playing roles within the New Zealand Rugby system.
+It involves a Pacific Leadership workshop and then a mentoring follow-up programme.

 Figure 1: Action Elements of N2W:

-N2W is a unique project that focuses on a mutual exchange and development of capabilities of both current office holders and emerging Pacific leaders in coaching, refereeing, management and governance roles within the New Zealand Rugby system.
-It is a leadership and cultural development program situated within a sport of significance for New Zealand society.
-As such it has the capacity to impact beyond rugby by generating know how, learning and experience for other sports in New Zealand seeking to embrace greater diversity in organisational leadership.
+N2W is a unique project that focuses on a mutual exchange and development of capabilities of current office holders and emerging Pacific leaders in coaching, refereeing, management and governance roles within the New Zealand Rugby system.
+As a leadership and cultural development programme within a significant New Zealand sport, this project has the capacity to impact beyond rugby to generate know how, learning and experience for other sports seeking to embrace greater diversity in organisational leadership.

-*Enhanced cultural intelligence in current office holders within rugby (determined in benchmarking interviews and survey).
+- Enhanced cultural knowledge and understanding in current office holders within rugby.

-*Enhanced understanding of Pacific culture within the New Zealand Rugby community (determined in bench marking interviews and survey).
+- Greater understanding of Pacific culture within the New Zealand rugby community.

-*Enhanced understanding of Pacific cultural obligations and how that affects involvement and engagement in non-playing leadership roles in sport (determined in bench marking interviews and survey).
+- Enhanced understanding of Pacific cultural obligations and how that affects involvement and engagement in non-playing leadership roles in sport.

-*Enhanced leadership practice through encompassing Pacific and Western worldviews (determined in benchmarking interviews and survey).
+- Expanded and strengthened leadership practice through encompassing Pacific and Western world-views.

-*Generation of learning and know how captured and available to share with other sport entities in relation to the development of cultural intelligence and leadership.
+- Generation of learning and know-how captured to share with other sport entities in relation to the development of cultural intelligence and leadership.